The Costing methodology

 The QuoteArchitect costing engine is based on the “Activity Based Costing” model (ABC), a well-known methodology.
 In the Virtual Factory model all costs, fixed and variable, direct and indirect, are used to automatically calculate the hourly rates of operations, direct labour and supporting departments.
 All overheads are proportionally allocated to the defined hourly rates.

-The costs are divided in the following sections:
+The costs are divided into the following sections:

 Direct compensated costs

-o Direct labour costs; the cost of all wages and benefits of the direct labor employees and of the temporary help who work directly on the products.
+o Direct labour costs; the cost of all wages and benefits of the direct labour employees and of the temporary help who work directly on the products.

 o Genuine overhead.